CSIS-iLab/ocean/_spotlights/illuminating-the-south-china-seas-dark-fishing-fleets.md

 align="left"
 %}

-One of the most helpful sources of data on fishing in the South China Sea, and around the world, is the {% include sc-tooltip.html title="Visible Infrared Imaging Radiometer Suite (VIIRS)" description="The VIIRS sensor, which was developed by the National Aeronautics and Space Administration and National Oceanic and Atmospheric Administration, is mounted on a weather satellite and collects a wide array of data.
+One of the most helpful sources of data on fishing in the South China Sea, and around the world, is the {% include sc-tooltip.html title="Visible Infrared Imaging Radiometer Suite (VIIRS) Boat Detection" description="The VIIRS sensor, which was developed by the National Aeronautics and Space Administration and National Oceanic and Atmospheric Administration, is mounted on a weather satellite and collects a wide array of data.
 VIIRS generally does not pick up weaker light sources such as those aboard shipping vessels, only the bright lights used to attract fish during night fishing.
-It cannot provide a perfect count of the number of fishing boats in a certain area (though it can usually come close) but does provide an accurate assessment of the overall level of night fishing activity." %} Boat Detection product, which can detect bright light sources at sea.
+It cannot provide a perfect count of the number of fishing boats in a certain area (though it can usually come close) but does provide an accurate assessment of the overall level of night fishing activity." %}  product, which can detect bright light sources at sea.
 It reveals a huge amount of fishing activity takes place in the South China Sea, including in and around the Spratly Islands, despite its invisibility in the AIS record.

 **VIIRS TIMELINE GOES HERE**